 My father was, a banker, and following his career path, we moved around between the islands.
-During that time, I lived in a few other British Caribbean islands, including Saint Lucia and Barbados, where my baby brother was born.
-We were able to travel and live between island countries because of their membership in the [Commonwealth of Nations](Commonwealth of Nations).
+During that time, I lived in a few other British West Indies islands, including Saint Lucia and Barbados, where my baby brother was born.
+We could travel and live between island countries because of their membership in the [Commonwealth of Nations](Commonwealth of Nations).

-In the late 70s and early '80s, during my teenage years, I lived in Antigua and Barbuda.
+In the late 70s and early ’80s, during my teenage years, I lived in Antigua and Barbuda during my teenage years.
 In the mid-80s, my family moved again to St. Vincent, where I finished high school and completed my O-levels and A-levels.
 We also lived for a few months on Saint Kitts and Nevis.
 From all the moving around, I experienced a different West Indian culture on each island, much of which influences who I am today.
 I broadly consider myself, West Indian with no particular allegiance to any island.